praveenaiiisc/Gemma2-9B-Llama3-8B-Finetune-and-RAG-Project/README.md

 - `meta-llama3-8b-fine-tuning.ipynb`: General fine-tuning notebook.
 - `tamil_llama3-SFT_test_existing_tokenizer.ipynb`: Notebook for testing the existing tokenizer.
 - `gemma2-9b.ipynb`: Notebook for working with the Gemma2 9B model.

-## License

-This project is licensed under the Apache-2.0 License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome.
-Please fork the repository and create a pull request with your changes.
-## Contact

-For any questions or issues, please open an issue on GitHub.

 ---